-Unit 10 Unimak Unit 10-Unimak Island only -1 bull by Aug.
-15-Oct.
-15 Island-Residents of Akutan, Federal registration permit.
-Up to 3 permits May be False Pass , King Cove, and would be issued by the Izembek National announced.
-Sand Point Wildlife Refuge Manager.
+Unit 10 Unimak Island- Residents of Akutan, False Pass, King Cove, and Sand Point Unit 10-Unimak Island only -1 bull by Federal registration permit.
+Up to 4 caribou may be harvested.
+Season closure date will be announced by the Izembek National Wildlife Refuge Manager.